Team management: Fear of conflict

 Contrary to general belief, conflict is a positive element in a team as it drives discussion.
 The fear of conflict is the fear of team members to argue with one another or disagree with the team leader.
 If team members hold back and are afraid of confronting their leader or teammates, then the concept of a team is non-existent because there is only one person who contributes and no new ideas are generated from discussions.

 The fear of conflict in a team stems from an absence of trust, more specifically vulnerability-based trust.
 If team members are afraid to be vulnerable in front of one another, disputes can be manipulative and a means to overthrow and shame the other team member.
 However, if team members trust each other and are comfortable being vulnerable in front of one another, then debates can be a pursuit of a better and more effective method to achieve a task.

 Lack of commitment

 When team members don't provide input on a decision, it shows that they do not agree or approve of the decision, leading to a halt in team activity and progress.
-Furthermore, when team members don't express their opinions, views and potential ideas are lost, hurting the project and the company.
+Furthermore, when team members don't express their opinions, views and potential ideas are lost, hurting the project and the team.
+Effective communication is crucial for the success of any team.
+Poor communication leads to missed deadlines, conflict, and unhappy individuals.
+Team members should feel free to bounce ideas off of each other and provide feedback to improve the team.